 F84.5 is a billable ICD-10-CM code that can be used to specify a diagnosis.

-On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, F84.5 and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.
+On October 1, 2014 ICD-10-CM will replace ICD-9-CM in the United States, therefore, F84.5 and all other ICD-10-CM codes should only be used for training or planning purposes until then.

 A childhood disorder predominately affecting boys and similar to autism (autistic disorder).
 It is characterized by severe, sustained, clinically significant impairment of social interaction, and restricted repetitive and stereotyped patterns of behavior.
 In contrast to autism, there are no clinically significant delays in language or cognitive development. (from dsm-iv)